retaildevcrews/asb-spark/README.md

-# AKS Secure Baseline Hack
+# AKS Secure Baseline OpenHack

-> Welcome to the Patterns and Practices (PnP) AKS Secure Baseline (ASB) hack!
+> Welcome to the Patterns and Practices (PnP) AKS Secure Baseline (ASB) OpenHack!

 - The Patterns and Practices AKS Secure Baseline repo is located [here](https://github.com/mspnp/aks-secure-baseline)
-  - This repo is a summarization specifically for the hack and `should not be used for production deployments`
+  - This repo is a summarization specifically for the OpenHack and `should not be used for production deployments`
   - Please refer to the PnP repo as the `upstream repo`

 ## Filing Bugs

 > Please capture any bugs, issues or ideas on the `GitHub Board`

-## Before Deploying ASB

-- go to [idweb](https://idweb/) to setup a security group (requires VPN)
-- create a security group
-  - mail-enabled is optional
-  - do not use spaces in the name
-- add yourself and your team to the security group
-- AAD propogation can take up to 30 minutes

 ## Deploying ASB

 ### Create Codespace

-- The `AKS Secure Baseline` repo for the hack is at [github/retaildevcrews/asb-spark](https://github.com/retaildevcrews/asb-spark)
+- The `AKS Secure Baseline` repo for the OpenHack is at [github/retaildevcrews/asb-spark](https://github.com/retaildevcrews/asb-spark)
 - Open this repo in your web browser
 - Create a new `Codespace` in this repo
   - If the `fork option` appears, you need to request permission to the repo